Short breaks

 Boy drumming.jpg

-These are referred to as ‘targeted’ services and include a variety of sports activities, youth clubs, music and drumming sessions.
-With no assessment or criteria to meet to access these clubs (other than having a disability or special educational need), all you need to do is book a place.
+These are referred to as ‘targeted’ services and include a variety of sports activities, youth clubs, dance clubs, etc. With no assessment or criteria to meet to access these clubs (other than having a disability or special educational need), all you need to do is book a place.

 Further information can be found in WPCC's signposting section or go to the online calendar.